Your birth. Your way. Here's how.

 Making The Decision

-Those desiring to transfer care from another health care provider should contact a birth center representative for assistance.
-Transfers must meet birth center criteria and requirements.
+transfer care from another health care provider should contact the birth center immediately to

 Preparation for Birth